 The plan also includes modeling of COVID-19, by the Institute for Health Metrics and Evaluation (University of Washington), for Georgia until December 1, 2020, the logframework of the plan and a SWOT analysis.

-As of August 2020, the epidemic situation in Georgia regarding COVID-19 is under control, the number of cases that do not burden the country's health sector is recorded daily, the recovery rate is increasing, testing is rapidly expanding, which increases the country's response rate and allows mitigation measures to be sustained.
-According to the modeling of COVID-19 from the Institute for Health Metrics and Evaluation (University of Washington), while maintaining this course and the current level of epidemiological control, a radical increase in the number of new cases in the autumn is not expected (Appendix 2).
+On 13 October 2020, EU Member States adopted the Council Recommendations in response to COVID-19 on a coordinated approach to mechanisms for restricting free movement.
+The European Center for Disease Control and Prevention (ECDC) publishes a map of EU member states (at regional level) using a traffic light system using a traffic light system (Annex 1).

+(Appendix 2).

 In order to timely analyze the epidemic situation related to COVID-19 and make decisions, the Ministry of Health will constantly work to strengthen and prepare the health system, collect the latest information and develop recommendations (guidelines) for assessment and rapid response.